redhat-developer/lsp4ij/docs/LSPSupport.md

 [textDocument/documentLink](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_documentLink) is implemented via:

-* an `externalAnnotator` extension point, to display `documentLink` with an hyperlink renderer.
+* an `externalAnnotator` extension point, to display a `documentLink` with an hyperlink renderer.
 * a `gotoDeclarationHandler` extension point, to open the file of the `documentLink`.`

-As those extension points support `any` language, `textDocument/documentLink` works out of the box.
+As those extension points support `any` language, `textDocument/documentLink` works out-of-the-box.

 Here is an example with the [Qute language server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls), displaying an `include` template with an hyperlink renderer (Ctrl+Click opens the document link):